ruggeri/tech-notes/randos/displays.md

     my monitor.
   - USB-C 3.2 doesn't have enough bandwidth to support UHD @ 60Hz _and_
     speeds above USB 2.0 (woeful).
+    - Well, see my discussion of USB Alternate Mode for more info.
+    - In short: DisplayPort 1.2 can't do this.
+DisplayPort 1.4 can if you can enable DSC compression.
+DisplayPort 2.0 might be able to do this without DSC.
   - That implies you want to use Thunderbolt 3/4 or USB 4.
 These can do enough bandwidth to run UHD @ 60Hz _and_ high speed USB peripherals.
   - I am making do fine with low speed USB with the Dell U2723QE.
 But it